 #3 Prioritize Sleep

 If you struggle with family stressors as it is, the last thing you want to do is jeopardize sleep!
-Optimizing your snooze time not only lowers cortisol, the stress hormone, but it also benefits mood, decision making, communication, and mental clarity.
-Meaning, you’ll be less irritable and less likely to say something out of rashness.
-Aim for 7-9 hours per night!
+Optimizing your snooze time not only lowers cortisol, the stress hormone, but it also benefits mood, decision-making, communication, and mental clarity.
+This means you’ll be less irritable and less likely to say something out of rashness.
+Try to maintain a normal sleep schedule — including a sleep routine — and aim for 7-9 hours per night!

 #4 Have A Self-Care Routine

 While your normal routine is likely to be out of sync, developing some sort of self-care routine can help you survive the holiday mayhem and diminish family stress.
 On the top of our list?
-Eat a nutrient-dense diet, get plenty of water, and stay active when you can.
+Eat a nutrient-dense diet (stick to whole foods and keep it colorful), get plenty of water, and stay active when you can.

 If you’ve got those down, here are some ideas: